 HGH, or human growth hormone, may be helpful for athletes who want to build lean, solid muscles and bulk up their bodies.
 Research published by the National Institutes of Health (NIH) has shown that HGH, combined with other androgenic supplements, can increase anabolic effects on muscle growth by enhancing physical performance .

 Phil Heath steroid cycle might have included daily doses of 15IU.

 According to insights from the National Institutes of Health (NIH), Sustanon 250 contains four natural testosterone compounds that may help maintain bone health, muscular growth, and red blood cell formation .

 Phil's steroid cycle may include 200 mg of this steroid per week, which is significantly less than what some professional bodybuilders usually take.
 This is to avoid certain side effects, such as water retention, nausea, and acne.

 Winstrol is a brand name for stanozolol tablets, which are a synthetic testosterone derivative.
-This anabolic steroid can help athletes with faster muscle recovery and enhance workout performance .
+Based on information from RxList this anabolic steroid can help athletes achieve faster muscle recovery and enhance workout performance .